Monday, October 27, 2025

 I can’t blame you for doubting my assessment since you may think I’m biased.

-If I have sparked a little curiosity, consider the Brompton cyclists who take their bikes on incredible long-range expeditions, from England to Sweden; from London to Paris; from Amsterdam to Belgium, France, and Spain; through the Himalayas; throughout northern Japan; from Toronto to Montreal; from England to Poland; to South Korea, Japan, Taiwan and Singapore, and the list goes on, and on.
+If I have sparked a little curiosity, consider the Brompton cyclists who take their bikes on the road for incredible long-range expeditions, from England to Sweden; from London to Paris; from Amsterdam to Belgium, France, and Spain; through the Himalayas; throughout northern Japan; from Toronto to Montreal; from England to Poland; to South Korea, Japan, Taiwan and Singapore, and the list goes on, and on.
 The adventures are abundant, and well-documented on YouTube.

 Search on Youtube for Susanna Thornton; the Brompton Traveler; la petite réinventerie; Lady Brompton; Rizal Sapi; and 2bikes4adventure.
 And that’s not all.
 There are many others for you to discover on your own.